 What's the difference between recaito and sofrito?

 Many people who love Puerto Rican cuisine may get confused about the difference between the two recipes.
-The truth is that they are very similar.
+The truth is that they are essentially the same.

-Both are made with a blend of aliums, veggies and herbs that result in big flavor.
+Both are made with a base blend of aliums, peppers and herbs that result in big flavor.

-The main differences I've noticed in the variations I've had is the use of tomato and spicy peppers.
-At the end of the day, I will happily eat any dish made with either recaito or sofrito.
+At the end of the day, they both use similar ingredients to add flavor to a variety of dishes and I will happily eat any dish made with either recaito or sofrito.

 - Prep Time: 5 minutes